AML -Anti Money Laundering

 Key Terms to Remember

-- Politically Exposed Persons (PEPs): Individuals in prominent public positions.
+• Politically Exposed Persons (PEPs): Individuals in significant public roles.

-- Suspicious Transaction Report (STR): Reports of unusual activities.
+• Suspicious Transaction Report (STR): A report filed for unusual activities.

-- FATF Blacklist: Countries non-compliant with AML standards.
+• FATF Blacklist: Non-compliant countries with AML standards.

-- Shell Companies: Businesses used to disguise ownership of funds.
+• Shell Companies: Businesses used to hide the true ownership of funds.

 AML – MCQ